emiljohansson/phplibrary/se/emiljohansson/lib/README.md

 ####Autoload client-side files

-It is possible to tell the engine to automaticlly load css and js files on the client side.
+It is possible to tell the engine to automatically load css and js files on the client side.
 First create a json-file, config.json, tentatively stored under ./client/config/.
 Also create a config file for localhost, config.local.json.
 Usually you want to use a compiled version for when the project live.

 	{
 		"title": "Page title",